 In the central parts of Bhutan consisting of temperate and deciduous forests, the climate and weather are more seasonal as summer is warm and winter is cool and dry.

 The climate in southern Bhutan has a humid and hot subtropical which is fairly unchangeable throughout the year.
 The temperature in this zone can vary from 15 to 30 degrees Celcius.

 Far North Bhutan, the weather is much colder than in other regions during winter.
 Mountain peaks in this zone are covered in snow (forever) and when it comes to summertime, the weather is still cool due to the high altitude terrain.

 The fact is that there is 4 distinct seasons/ year in Bhutan.

-The monsoon season which begins from the late June to late September, mostly occur to the southern border region of Bhutan.
+The monsoon season which begins from late June to late September mostly occurs in the southern border region of Bhutan.
 During this season, rains bring from 60 to approximately 90 percent of the western region’s rainfall.
-In the northern border, the region annually gets roughly 40 millimeters of rainfall.
-About the temperate central regions, the precipitation can be commonly up to 1.00 millimeters, especially in the humid, subtropical south, or savanna, the yearly average rainfall can reach 7.800 millimeters.
+On the northern border, the region annually gets roughly 40 millimeters of rainfall.
+In the temperate central regions, the precipitation can be commonly up to 1.00 millimeters, especially in the humid, subtropical south, or savanna, the yearly average rainfall can reach 7.800 millimeters.

-When the rainy season ends, Autumn in Bhutan witness the bright and sunny days.
+When the rainy season ends, Autumn in Bhutan witnesses bright and sunny days.
 At the higher elevations, snowfalls concur, sometimes.